ItsFR0ST/ATRAR/Readme.md

-Here are the codes for ATRAR Bot!
+Here are the codes for ATRAR Premium Bot!
 Feel free to submit an issue or open a pull request!

 ## Self hosting
 This discord bot uses [Geschafft](https://geschafft.co/) and for its host and databases.